rdtproject/JPA-SandBox/README.md

             <td>First Level Cache</td>
             <td>First Level Cache</td>
             <td>First Level Cache</td>
             <td>E.g. Transaction 1 is reading list of Courses from DB 3 times.
 Only the first time it will retrieve data from DB.
 Each next time it will return the result from L1 cache.
-L1 cache is bounded to single transaction.</td>
+L1 cache is within the boundary of the single transaction.</td>
         </tr>
         <tr>
             <td colspan=4 align=center>Second Level Cache</td>
-            <td></td>
+            <td>Comes across multiple transactions.
+E.g. many users are using app.
+All are getting a static list of countries.
+List of countries is always the same, so can be safely stored in L2 cache.
+First transaction which will reach DB, will query data, and since now any other transaction will just retrieve this information from Cache.</td>
         </tr>
         <tr>
             <td colspan=4 align=center>Database</td>
-            <td></td>
+            <td>Access to DB is always slow.</td>
         </tr>
     </tbody>
 </table>